jedrichards/rsyncwrapper/README.md

 ### Release notes

+- `0.4.0` Reworking the way stdin is passed from the process to the rsync child process to facilitate Windows clients being able to read a passphrase from stdin.
 - `0.3.0` Swapping include/exclude order in the generated rsync command.
 Includes now come before excludes to faciliate the normal way of excluding file patterns with exceptions in rsync.
 See [#16](https://github.com/jedrichards/rsyncwrapper/pull/16).
 - `0.2.0` Now launching the rsync command in a shell like `child_process.exec` [does in Node Core](https://github.com/joyent/node/blob/937e2e351b2450cf1e9c4d8b3e1a4e2a2def58bb/lib/child_process.js#L589).
 This enables us to use `spawn`, and avoid `exec` `maxBuffer`, while retaining full shell wildcard expansion.
 - `0.1.0` Now using `child_process.exec` as opposed to `child_process.spawn` to enable proper shell wildcard expansions in the `options.src` value.
 SSH option handling has been improved.